-We do not charge for this information and we do not guarantee any results as table recovering is generally best left to professionals, however, if you are handy and want to have a go at saving anywhere from $150-$300 in labor charges then the info here may help you.
+We do not charge for this information and we do not guarantee any results as table recovering is generally best left to professionals, however, if you are handy and want to have a go at saving anywhere from $250-$500 in labor charges then the info here may help you.

 Before you start, try and get a good feel for how the job needs to go by examining how the old cloth was applied to your rails and slate.
 Don't strip off the old cloth until you have your new cloth and are ready to start the job.
 Start with the rails and do 1 rail at a time.
 This way you have the other rails to use for reference.
 Use the pool table as a work bench since it is a flat surface and there's no need to worry about the old bed cloth since it will be replaced.
 Take your time and always be aware of where you make cuts on the new cloth.
 It's a good idea also to keep your tools on the floor, a chair or in a tool box so you don't do any accidental damage to the new cloth you are applying.
-The pictures provided should give you an idea of how things should look as you progress thru the recovering job.

-1/4" light duty staples
+- 1/4" light duty staples

-2" Seam roller if the featherstrip is flexible plastic
+- 2" Seam roller if the featherstrip is flexible plastic

-Awl or thin flat screwdriver and needlenose pliers to pull staples
+- Awl or thin flat screwdriver and needle-nose pliers to pull staples

-Razor blades and handle
+- Razor blades and handle

-3/8" Socket set with extension handle
+- 3/8" Socket set with extension handle

-Flat and Phillips screwdrivers
+- Flat and Phillips screwdrivers

-Heavy duty Flat or Phillips screwdriver for slate screws
+- Heavy duty Flat or Phillips screwdriver for slate screws

-Shims or wedges for slate leveling
+- Shims or wedges for slate leveling

-4" putty knife for applying joint compound to slate seams
+- 4" putty knife for applying joint compound to slate seams

-Small tub of DAP qwik-dry joint compound for slate seams or Beeswax (you will need a propane torch to melt the beeswax).
+- Small tub of DAP qwik-dry joint compound for slate seams or Beeswax (you will need a propane torch to melt the beeswax).

-Alternately you can use bondo which may require some finish sanding.
+- Alternately you can use bondo which may require some finish sanding.

 For the rails, note that you will have 4 rails with 1 flat side (side pockets) and 2 rails where both ends are angled (end rails).
-For the side pocket rails, start at the angle end and work continuosly towards the flat end.
+For the side pocket rails, start at the angle end and work continuously towards the flat end.
 For the end rails, start at 1 angle end and go 1/3 towards the other end.
 Then go to the other angle end and do the same.
 Now staple in the middle and work your way to each end.